peteroupc/peteroupc.github.io/graphics.md

 [^8]: Translucent pixels enable _alpha blending_ techniques (the mixing of one image with another).
 But alpha blending was “relatively new to PC games” at the time of _Quake_’s release in 1996, according to Abrash (1997), and is practically not discussed at all in _Tricks of the Mac Game Programming Gurus_ (1995).
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^9]: SEGA arcade machines from the 1980s and earlier had rudimentary systems for scaling (stretching or shrinking) sprites horizontally and vertically.
-In the Super Famicom/Super Nintendo Entertainment System, sprites could not be scaled, but they could be flipped.
+In the Super Famicom/Super Nintendo Entertainment System (1990), sprites could not be scaled, but they could be flipped.

 [^10]: Tile- and sprite-based graphics were in place largely because they saved memory; they were popularized by the arcade game _Galaxian_.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.<br>Game consoles employing tile-based graphics tended to limit not only the number of sprites per frame, but also the number of sprites per row of pixels, but a per-row limit is not adopted here.
-As for the per-frame limit, the Famicom/Nintendo Entertainment System (1983) and SEGA Master System (1985) had a limit of 64 sprites; the Game Boy (1989), 40; the SEGA Mega Drive/Genesis (1988), 80; the Super Famicom/Super Nintendo Entertainment System (1990), 128; and the relatively expensive Neo Geo (1990), 381.
+As for the per-frame limit, the Famicom/Nintendo Entertainment System (1983), SEGA Master System/SEGA Mark III (1985), and PC Engine/TurboGrafx 16 (1987) had a limit of 64 sprites; the Game Boy (1989), 40; the SEGA Mega Drive/Genesis (1988), 80; the Super Famicom/Super Nintendo Entertainment System (1990), 128; and the relatively expensive Neo Geo (1990), 381.

 [^11]: If the game screen image uses two colors only (such as black and white), the game could choose to allow it to have up to 800,000 total pixels.
 For example, a 1024 &times; 768 display has 786,432 total pixels.
 However, two-color graphical display modes larger than 307,200 total pixels are probably rare among consumers.
 The modern game _Return of the Obra Dinn_ employs a two-color 800 &times; 450 display (378,000 total pixels).<br><br>In the Godot engine, the screen resolution corresponds to the "Viewport Width" (`window/size/viewport_width`) and "Viewport Height" (`window/size/viewport_height`) project settings.
 For the Unity engine, there is advice from 2019 relating to the graphics style in [**"8-bit"**](https://blog.unity.com/technology/2d-pixel-perfect-how-to-set-up-your-unity-project-for-retro-8-bits-games) and [**"16-bit"**](https://blog.unity.com/technology/2d-pixel-perfect-how-to-set-up-your-unity-project-for-retro-16-bit-games) game consoles.
 In Unreal Engine, the screen resolution apparently corresponds to `ResolutionSizeX` and `ResolutionSizeY`.
 But a lighter-weight graphics engine than Unity, Unreal, or even Godot would better suit the spirit of this specification.